DharmeshShimpi/DharmeshShimpi/README.md

 - 👋 Hi, I’m @DharmeshShimpi
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...Generative AI
+- 🌱 I’m currently learning Generative AI
-- 💞️ I’m looking to collaborate on ...Grapgic Designing
+- 💞️ I’m looking to collaborate on Grapgic Designing
-- 📫 How to reach me ...dharmeshshimpi7@gmail.com
+- 📫 How to reach me dharmeshshimpi7@gmail.com

 <!---
 DharmeshShimpi/DharmeshShimpi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.